Alisson Linhares

 • I was the co-founder, lead programmer, and manager.
 I developed the entire infrastructure, including the backend, frontend, game APIs, and most of our game mechanics and interfaces.
 Over two years, we successfully launched three games on both Android and iOS.

-• At AXNTEK, I had the opportunity to develop scalable cloud infrastructure using Oracle Cloud, Podman, Redis, MongoDB, Node.js, Express.js, and Nginx, as well as to create sophisticated game mechanics using C#, Python, and Unity3D.
+• At AXNTEK, I developed scalable cloud infrastructure using Oracle Cloud, Podman, Redis, MongoDB, Node.js, Express.js, and Nginx, as well as sophisticated game mechanics using C#, Python, and Unity3D.

 Computer Architecture Research Aug 2019 - May 2020